sal-estrada/meet/README.md

-# Meet
+# Meet App

+The Event App is a **serverless Progressive Web Application (PWA)** built with **React** using a **Test-Driven Development (TDD)** approach.
+The app integrates with the **Google Calendar API** to fetch upcoming events, allowing users to view and interact with events in their geographical area.

+The app provides a seamless and responsive user experience, making it simple to stay informed about local events anytime, anywhere.

 ## User Stories/ Features
 ### Show/Hide Event Details
- * As a user, I should be able to show or hide event details, so that I can view only the information I need and keep my event list uncluttered.
+As a user, I should be able to show or hide event details, so that I can view only the information I need and keep my event list uncluttered.

     ```gherkin
     Scenario: An event element is collapsed by default
       Given I open the app